Tristanggr/Global-Activity-Score/README.md

 ## Context
 Ten years ago, only a few specialized brands offered athletes sensors to better analyze health data during training.Connected wristbands are now common for accurate sleep and activity information.
 But even without dedicated equipment, it is possible to use the sensors built into smartphones to provide essential information.

 As part of a school project, we develop a concept application that estimates daily physical activity based on subjective and objective variables and informs the user about it with a single score out of 10, the Global Activity Score (GAS).
 This program calculates this score from:
-- Subjective data collected via this questionnaire : https://forms.gle/7TvAGn3o9GjJeZeP9
+- Subjective data collected via this form : https://forms.gle/7TvAGn3o9GjJeZeP9
   (Questionnaire created from Baecke Questionnaire, Ricci &Gagnon Questionnaire and MET number estimation Questionnaire)